The stable category of Gorenstein flat sheaves on a noetherian scheme: Gorenstein flat sheaves

 \section{Gorenstein flat sheaves}

 In this paper, the symbol $X$ denotes a scheme with structure sheaf $\R$.
 By a sheaf on $X$ we shall always mean a quasi-coherent sheaf, and $\Qcoh{X}$ denotes the category of (quasi-coherent) sheaves on $X$.
-We use standard cohomological notation for chain complexes.
+We frequently add the assumption that $X$ is \emph{semi-separated}, by which we mean that $X$ has an open affine covering $\calU$ such that $U \cap V$ is affine for all $U,V \in \calU$; such a covering is referred to as \emph{semi-separating}.
+We use standard cohomological notation for cochain complexes.

 In this first section we show that over a semi-separated noetherian scheme, one can equivalently define Gorenstein flatness of sheaves globally, locally, or stalkwise.
 Let $A$ be a commutative ring.
 An acyclic complex $F$ of flat $A$-modules is called \emph{\Ftac} if the complex $\tp[A]{I}{F}$ is acyclic for every injective $A$-module~$I$.
 An $A$-module $M$ is \emph{Gorenstein flat} if there exists an \Ftac\ complex $F$ with $M = \Cy[0]{F}$.
 Denote by $\catGF{A}$ the category of Gorenstein flat $A$-modules.